-- (1) Secondary Surveillance Radar requirements and system characteristics shall comply with: - (a) ICAO Annex 10 Volume IV, Chapter 2, 2.1.2 and Chapter 3, 3.1.1 for characteristic of Secondary Surveillance Radar (SSR) systems (having only Mode A & C capabilities); - (b) SSR system having Mode-S capabilities shall conform to the standards incorporated in Annex 10 Volume IV, Chapter 3, 3.1.2. - (c) The Monopulse secondary surveillance radar (MSSR) shall be modified to the application of Mode-S. - (d) Application of Mode S Extended Squitter system supporting TIS-B out shall conform to Annex 10 Volume IV, Chapter 5, 5.1 and Chapter 5, 5.2 for Mode S Extended Squitter system supporting ADS-B IN. - (e) Mode S Extended squitter messages for TIS-B shall conform to requirements specified in the Technical Provisions for Mode S Services and Extended Squitter (Doc 9871). - (f) ground station supporting TIS-B use an extended squitter transmission capability, the characteristics of such ground stations, in terms of transmitter power, antenna gain, transmission rates, etc., are to be tailored to the desired TIS-B service volume of the specific ground station assuming airborne users are equipped with (at least) Class A1 receiving systems. - (2) Multi-lateration (MLAT) System requirements and system characteristics shall comply with: - (a) ICAO Annex 10 Volume IV, Chapter 6 for general requirement of Multi-lateration system as amended. - (b) An MLAT system used for air traffic surveillance shall be capable of determining aircraft position and identity. - (c) Where an MLAT system is equipped to decode additional position information contained in transmissions, it shall report such information separately from the aircraft position calculated based on TDOA. - (d) Radio frequency characteristics, structure and data contents of signals used in 1090 MHz MLAT systems shall conform to the provisions of ICAO Annex 10 Volume IV, Chapter 3. - (3) Alternative operational means to radar surveillance services are identified in case of service interruption of the main radar surveillance services facilities according to the CAR-172 and associated procedures; - (4) All surveillance systems are provided with monitoring facilities to ensure service continuity. - (5) Non-aircraft transponders that are installed on aerodrome surface vehicles, obstacles or fixed Mode S target detection devices for surveillance and/or radar monitoring purposes shall be assigned 24-bit aircraft addresses confirming to standards incorporated in Annex
+- (1) Secondary Surveillance Radar requirements and system characteristics shall comply with: - (a) ICAO Annex 10 Volume IV, Chapter 2, 2.1.2 and Chapter 3, 3.1.1 for characteristic of Secondary Surveillance Radar (SSR) systems (having only Mode A & C capabilities); - (b) Ground SSR equipment shall have appropriate ground decoding system to ensure immediate recognition of Mode A Codes 7500, 7600 and 7700. - (c) Mode A code 2000 shall be reserved in the ground decoding system to provide recognition of an aircraft which has not received any instruction from Air Traffic Controller to operate the transponder. - (d) SSR system having Mode-S capabilities shall conform to the standards incorporated in Annex 10 Volume IV, Chapter 3, 3.1.2. - (e) The Monopulse secondary surveillance radar (MSSR) shall be modified to the application of Mode-S. - (f) Application of Mode S Extended Squitter system supporting TIS-B out shall conform to Annex 10 Volume IV, Chapter 5, 5.1 and Chapter 5, 5.2 for Mode S Extended Squitter system supporting ADS-B IN. - (g) Mode S Extended squitter messages for TIS-B shall conform to requirements specified in the Technical Provisions for Mode S Services and Extended Squitter (Doc 9871). - (h) ground station supporting TIS-B use an extended squitter transmission capability, the characteristics of such ground stations, in terms of transmitter power, antenna gain, transmission rates, etc., are to be tailored to the desired TIS-B service volume of the specific ground station assuming airborne users are equipped with (at least) Class A1 receiving systems. - (2) Multi-lateration (MLAT) System requirements and system characteristics shall comply with: - (a) ICAO Annex 10 Volume IV, Chapter 6 for general requirement of Multi-lateration system as amended. - (b) An MLAT system used for air traffic surveillance shall be capable of determining aircraft position and identity. - (c) Where an MLAT system is equipped to decode additional position information contained in transmissions, it shall report such information separately from the aircraft position calculated based on TDOA. - (d) Radio frequency characteristics, structure and data contents of signals used in 1090 MHz MLAT systems shall conform to the provisions of ICAO Annex 10 Volume IV, Chapter 3. - (3) Alternative operational means to radar surveillance services are identified in case of service interruption of the main radar surveillance services facilities according to the CAR-172 and associated procedures; - (4) All surveillance systems are provided with monitoring facilities to ensure service continuity.

-10 volume III, Chapter 9, 9.1.

-- (6) All radar services are provided in accordance with procedures published in Document 4444 or Document 7030 (as applicable to the Middle East/Asia Region. - (7) Full information is made available to air traffic control administration on: - (a) The nature and extent of the radar services provided; and - (b) Any significant limitations regarding such radar service. - (8) Based on the needs of an aerodrome and ICAO MID regional mandates, ICAO Doc 9830, A-SMGCS manual should be referenced for guidance on the application of the Operational and Performance Requirements of A-SMGCSS implementation.
+- (5) Non-aircraft transponders that are installed on aerodrome surface vehicles, obstacles or fixed Mode S target detection devices for surveillance and/or radar monitoring purposes shall be assigned 24-bit aircraft addresses confirming to standards incorporated in Annex 10 volume III, Chapter 9, 9.1. - (6) All radar services are provided in accordance with procedures published in Document 4444 or Document 7030 (as applicable to the Middle East/Asia Region. - (7) Full information is made available to air traffic control administration on: - (a) The nature and extent of the radar services provided; and - (b) Any significant limitations regarding such radar service. - (8) Based on the needs of an aerodrome and ICAO Regional Air Navigation Plan, ICAO Doc 9830, A-SMGCS manual should be referenced for guidance on the application of the Operational and Performance Requirements of A-SMGCSS implementation. - (9) In accordance with ADS-B requirements and system characteristics, both ICAO Doc 9924 Aeronautical Surveillance Manual and ICAO MID Doc 013 surveillance plan should be referenced for guidance on the application of the operational and planning requirements of ADS-B ground system implementation.